 LifeWorks Wellness Center is considered by many to be Florida’s top ozone therapy clinic and patients travel from all over the country to seek treatment.
 That is because the variety of ozone treatment options at this Tampa Bay clinic exceeds anything available to them where they live.
 Ozone is recommended to nearly every patient at LifeWorks and the results are almost always very positive.

 We have offered ozone therapy to many patients to help them regain their health and we would love to help you, too.
-To become a patient, or for more information, feel free to call our New Patient Coordinator at (727) 466-6789 or simply submit an online web form with your request.
+To become a patient, or for more information, feel free to call our New Patient Coordinator at (727) 466-6789 or simply submit an online web inquiry with your request.